formtastic/formtastic/README.md

 ## Project Info

-Formtastic was created by "Justin French":http://www.justinfrench.com with contributions from around 180 awesome developers.
+Formtastic was created by [Justin French](http://www.justinfrench.com) with contributions from around 180 awesome developers.
 Run `git shortlog -n -s` to see the awesome.

-The project is hosted on Github: "http://github.com/justinfrench/formtastic":http://github.com/justinfrench/formtastic, where your contributions, forkings, comments, issues and feedback are greatly welcomed.
+The project is hosted on Github: [http://github.com/justinfrench/formtastic](http://github.com/justinfrench/formtastic), where your contributions, forkings, comments, issues and feedback are greatly welcomed.

 Copyright (c) 2007-2014 Justin French, released under the MIT license.